Last Updated: 02-04-2026

 CREATE USER 'netdata'@'localhost' IDENTIFIED BY 'mysql-netdata-password';

-GRANT ALL PRIVILEGES ON *.* TO 'netdata'@'localhost';
+GRANT PROCESS ON *.* TO 'netdata'@'localhost';

 FLUSH PRIVILEGES;